JensBender/loan-default-prediction/README.md

 print(f"Prediction: {prediction}")
 ```

-### Downloading and Using the Pipeline
+### Model Pipeline
-The pipeline is serialized as a `joblib` file.
+For direct access to the model without the web app or API layer, the pipeline is serialized as a `joblib` file.
 You can download and use it for inference with the `huggingface_hub` library as shown below.
 The optimized decision threshold of 0.29 is not part of the pipeline itself and has to be applied in post-processing.

 ```python
 from huggingface_hub import hf_hub_download